University Professor of Political Science and International Affairs

 Areas of Expertise

-International organizations, organization theory, and ethics in international affairs
+International organizations, organization theory, global governance, and ethics in international affairs

 Ph.D., Stanford University